 Community-based matches meet a few hours each week either virtually or in person following Covid safety guidelines.
-School-based matches are communicating via the agency’s online virtual messaging program “MentorNet” and keeping in touch through pen pal writing, with hopes of returning to one-hour, weekly meetings at after-school programs when it is safe to return.
+School-based matches have returned to on-site programming, and also meet via the agency’s online virtual messaging program “MentorNet.”
 Both community and school/site-based Bigs are screened, trained, matched and supported by professional program staff.
 All volunteers commit to mentoring a child for a minimum of one year, which supports the development of stronger and longer lasting relationships.

 As we all do our part to isolate for the health of our community, the connection between Bigs and Littles is more important than ever!
 Our Bigs are finding creative ways to stay connected through virtual cooking classes, online games and arts and crafts, and doing outside activities together.
 MentorNet, the agency’s new online communication program, is making it safe and easy for college and high school Bigs to stay connected with local youth.

 For just a few hours a week, you can give a Little the invaluable gift of friendship and help change their life.
 It’s as simple as hanging out, doing things that you already love to do.
 The interview process for both Bigs and Littles gathers important information about your similar interests so that we can successfully match you with a Little who likes to do the same things you do!